MicrosoftDocs/connected-spaces/articles/store-create.md

 [!INCLUDE[banner](includes/banner.md)]

-After you [prepare your network and install Azure Stack Edge Pro (2 GPU)](ase-install.md), you’re ready to create a store with the
-Microsoft Dynamics 365 Connected Spaces Preview web app.
+After you [prepare your network and install Azure Stack Edge Pro (2 GPU)](ase-install.md), you’re ready to create a store in Microsoft Dynamics 365 Connected Spaces Preview.

 ## Create a store